Christina Hull Paxson has served as Brown University’s 19th president and professor of economics and public policy since July 1, 2012.

 In addition, Paxson has overseen consecutive record-setting years in philanthropic support for Brown.
 Growth in fundraising and investment has strengthened the University’s teaching and research with support for state-of-the-art facilities that include the Friedman Hall undergraduate teaching and learning building, the Engineering Research Center, expansion of the Watson Institute for Public and International Affairs, and spaces for research and study for data sciences, brain science, education, entrepreneurship, public health and other growing fields at Brown.

-Prior to her appointment at Brown, Paxson was dean of the Woodrow Wilson School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.
-She founded and directed both the Center for the Economics and Demography of Aging and the Center for Health and Wellbeing at the Woodrow Wilson School.
+Prior to her appointment at Brown, Paxson was dean of the Princeton School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.
+She founded and directed both the Center for the Economics and Demography of Aging and the Center for Health and Wellbeing at the Princeton School of International and Public Affairs.

 A noted economist and public health expert, Paxson became a fellow of the American Academy of Arts and Sciences in 2017.
 Paxson has been the principal investigator on several research projects supported by the National Institutes of Health and authored or co-authored numerous journal articles.
 Her principal research explored the relationship of economic factors to health and welfare over the life course, particularly on the lives of children.
 While at Princeton, Paxson served as investigator for the Fragile Families Study and as co-editor of the journal, The Future of Children.